oroinc/documentation/commerce/cloud/maintenance/basic_use.rst

       -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

-The following command transfers media files from the `~/media` directory into the destination directory which will be asked.
-The command is executed in ``DRY-RUN`` mode.
+The following command simulates (the command is executed in ``DRY-RUN`` mode) transfer of media files from the `~/media` directory into the destination directory which will be asked.
+Also, if some files cannot be transferred due to particular restrictions, the appropriate notification is displayed.

 .. code-block:: none
     :linenos: